Skip to main content

 }

-3. Optional: enable temporary default locking in the bucket
+3. Optional: enable default temporary locking in a bucket

 The temporary lock will be applied to all new objects in the bucket.